yatush/cyd-tiled-display/TILE_CONFIGURATION.md

 - **x**: Column (0-based, horizontal position)
 - **y**: Row (0-based, vertical position)

+### Screen Navigation Validation

+All non-TEMPORARY screens must have a navigation path (via `move_page` tiles) back to the BASE screen or to a TEMPORARY screen.
+TEMPORARY screens automatically return to the BASE screen after timeout, so they do not require explicit navigation back.

 ## Tile Types

 ### 1. Title Tile (Read-Only Display)